solid-contrib/solid-crud-tests/README.md

 don't get distracted by failing tests if you simply did not implement that part of the Solid spec yet, and only want to test the https part of your server's behaviour.

+Same for `SKIP_SECURE_WEBSOCKETS` and `SKIP_WEBHOOKS`.
+We recommend to set these both for the time being, until these two fresh new features become more developed in the Solid spec.